NJSBA Membership Census

 The NJSBA Member Census may only be completed by the school business administrator.
 NJSBA launched its new member portal and district census last year.
 If you are accessing the new portal for the first time, you must reset your password.
 Once at the login page for the Member Portal, click the “Get Started” button on the right side of the screen.
 Please review the full instructions on resetting your password.

 Please review the following video for step-by-step instructions.

 Under “Manage Census,” please click on the following links to complete the district census:

 - Update Board Information to review basic district information including the district address, website, and telephone number.

 - Manage Board Members to edit/add current board member information.
 (Required: All members’ email addresses must be verified.)

 - Manage Board Leadership Positions to add current board members to leadership roles.
 (Minimum required: President, Vice President, Delegate, Rep to the County)

 - Manage Board Staff to add or remove district staff members on the census.

 IMPORTANT: All four census sections must be reviewed and verified for accuracy.
-Updates will appear on your census in one to two business days.
+Updates will appear on your census in two business days.
 You must complete all parts of the census to be marked as complete by the NJSBA Call Center.